Master Huang Ping practices both traditional and modern Wushu such as: various forms of Tai Chi, Ba Gua and Wushu Tao Lu.

 tai chi : all levels

-Seemingly slow, soft and flowing, Tai Chi is in fact a traditional Chinese martial art.
-Its core training involves a sequence of movement that emphasises a straight spine, abdominal breathing and a natural range of motion, and the technique of 'pushing hands' (tui shou) for more practical applications.
+Seemingly slow, soft and flowing, Tai Chi is a traditional Chinese martial art, designed for fighting and self-defence.
+Its core training involves a sequence of movements that emphasises a straight spine, abdominal breathing and a natural range of motion, and the technique of 'pushing hands' (tui shou).

 Tai Chi is accessible to a wide range of people thanks to its elegant form, structured to take the practitioner from simpler movements into more complex ones step-by-step, through repetition.
-Designed for fighting and self-defence, it is also simply a great way to cultivate both physical fitness and calm focus.
+Beyond its martial origin, it is simply a great way to cultivate both physical fitness and calm focus.